mcandre/slice/README.md

 * Telemetry downsampling
 * File previews

 For example, `head`/`tail` may show the start and end of a document.
-Whereas `snare` shows a more representative sample of the overall document body.
-In this way, `snare` behaves akin to `less`/`more`, but in a compact, lossy form.
+Whereas `zample` shows a more representative view of the overall document body.
+In this way, `zample` behaves akin to `less`/`more`, but in a compact, lossy form.

 # LICENSE